 This chapter considers the economic condition of the Australian industry since the measures were first imposed in 2015.
-The Commission notes that measures have remained unchanged since that time.
+The Commission notes that measures have largely remained unchanged since that time (refer to section 2.1).

 As was discussed in previous chapters, the Commission considers that the Australian industry is comprised of only one producer, Oliveri.